Tamara Beachum, www.TamaraBeachum.com

 How I got here…

 I’m no stranger to grief.
-In a 36 month period I lost my father to cancer, was laid off from a job I loved and my perfectly robust husband was diagnosed with and died from cancer.
+In a 36-month period I lost my father to cancer, was laid off from a job I loved, and my perfectly robust husband was diagnosed with and died from cancer.
 I was my husband’s primary caregiver while learning a new full-time job and caring for our two children.
 No pressure.
 I weighed less than my 15-year-old.
 My hair fell out.
-A simple conversation with my husband involved the external dialog and a running internal scream of “How am I going to live without this man?!”
+A simple conversation with my husband involved the external dialogue and a running internal scream of “How am I going to live without this man?!”
 And then came the day that I became a young widow.

 Putting the pieces together…